mcseemz/mailog/README.md

 <h3>Alerts</h3>
 Alerts are used to detect increase of activity in corresponding template.
 Basically they count records added to template.
-Upon reaching the predefined limit for predifined period they send letter with basic statictics and parsed details on last record.
+Upon reaching the predefined limit for predifined period the letter is sent with basic statictics and parsed details on last record.

 Alerts defined in template.
-You can define thas much as you want, they act independently. frequency defined in "5m" style, where quantifier can be 'm' or 'h'.
+You can define as much as you want, they act independently. frequency defined in "5m" style, where quantifier can be 'm' or 'h'.
 Also, keyword 'today' supported to count only events since 00:00